oikos-cash/oikos-docs-bsc/content/contracts/Depot.md

 ### `deposits`

-Users can deposit sUSD to be sold on the depot.
+Users can deposit oUSD to be sold on the depot.
 This variable holds the queue of open deposits, which are sold in the order they were deposited.

 This queue is stored as an "array" within a mapping: the keys are array indices.
 Deposits are stored by a contiguous block of keys between [`depositStartIndex`](#depositstartindex) (inclusive) and [`depositEndIndex`](#depositendindex) (exclusive).